-Other Pension costs include a lump sum contribution of £1,517,000 towards the net pension liability (2020/21 £636,000).
-The lump sum contribution is allocated 74% Sport Wales and 26% Lottery.
-The allocation is part of the 'Allocated to SPORTLOT' line.
-IAS19 Employee Benefits requires an actuarially calculated figure (current and past service cost) to be charged to the Statement of Comprehensive Net Expenditure (SoCNE).
-For 2021/22, this charge was £2,000,000 and replaces the employer's pension costs in the SoCNE.
-The employer's contribution was £2,870,000, so the net effect was (£870,000) to staff costs.
-As current service cost is a notional entry, this is reversed in the Statement of Changes in Taxpayers' Equity so that the General Fund is only charged with the cost of employer's pension contributions.
+Other Pension costs totalling £941,000, include a lump sum contribution of £394,000 towards the net pension liability (2020/21 £159,000).
+The remainder is the employer pension cost allocated to lottery based on individual employee time apportionment to lottery work.

+IAS19 Employee Benefits requires an actuarially calculated figure (current and past service cost) to be charged to the Statement of Comprehensive Net Income (SoCNI).
+For 2021/22, the actual employer's contribution was (£746,000) (26% of £2,870,000).
+The lottery apportioned current and past service cost for 2021/22 totalled £520,000 (26% of £2,000,000) which must replace the actual employer's pension costs included in the SoCNI.
+Therefore the net effect was (£226,000) to staff costs after deducting employer's contribution.
+As current service cost is a notional entry, this is reversed in the Statement of Changes in Taxpayers' Equity so that Lottery balances are only charged with the cost of employer's pension contributions.
+Further details can be found in note 18.

 The net obligation in respect of these defined benefit pensions plans is calculated by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods.
 The benefit is discounted to determine its present value, and the fair values of plan assets are deducted.
-Actuarial gains and losses that arise are recognised in the period they occur through Other Comprehensive Net Expenditure.
+Actuarial gains and losses that arise are recognised in the period they occur through Other Comprehensive Net Income.